 If your presentation attendees want to take notes on a PDF handout you have sent them, one option is to use Microsoft’s OneNote.
-This cross-platform program now allows users on iOS to add a PDF document to a note, making it easy for someone to import your PDF handout into OneNote, add thoughts and comments during your presentation, then be able to view that note on any platform.
+This cross-platform program allows users on iOS to add a PDF document to a note, making it easy for someone to import your PDF handout into OneNote, add thoughts and comments during your presentation, then be able to view that note on any platform.

 Here is a quick tutorial for iOS users on how to import the PDF document into OneNote.
 All screen shots are from an iPhone using iOS 14.8. iPads will be similar but may have a few more features or options.

 Step 1: Save the PDF from the email to your device

 Open the PDF in the default viewer and tap on the upward arrow in a box icon in the top right corner.
 Tap on Share File via.